This morning I received an email that I’m sure many rabbis would have been proud to write.

 Though not the author’s intent, it is a very powerful message as we leave Yom Kippur behind and move into the rest of the year.

-How did Avraham stay inspired all these years?
+How did Abraham stay inspired all these years?
 Why didn’t the gaps, the long years of silence, wear him down?

 It’s easy to get the wrong impression.